haidargit/Java_SortingNames/README.md

 ## Code Editing and Modification Purpose
 a.
-Open the project folder with any IDE/Text Editor that you desired, i.e Sublime, Visual Studio Code, Notepad++, Vim, etc.
+Open the project folder with any IDE/Text Editor that you desired, i.e Sublime, Atom, VS Code, Notepad++, etc.

 b.
 Explore and modify any Java files with its resources (the .txt files that contain names).
 You can also modify the unit test.